12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_ip_blocks_module.rst

 Synopsis
 --------
-- Creates a new IPv4 address block using the specified cidr.
-- cidr is a required parameter.
-- display_name & description are optional parameters.
+- Creates a new IPv4 address block using the specified cidr. cidr is a required parameter. display_name & description are optional parameters